samolego/Canta/README.md

   app and get stuck in a bootloop after reboot - you will still need to do factory reset!
 * auto detect previously uninstalled apps if you've already removed any using adb
+    * uninstalled apps are found even if you uninstall and reinstall Canta!

 ## Translations